xenify-io/litepaper/README.md

 ## ♦️ Token Burning

-- Users can burn DXN or xYSL tokens to acquire XNF, acting as a layer 2 burner of XEN.
-This process contributes to reducing the circulating supply of these tokens, potentially increasing their value over time to support the XEN ecosystem.
+- Users can burn DXN tokens to acquire XNF, with DXN acting as a layer 2 burner of XEN.
+This process contributes to reducing the circulating supply of DXN tokens, potentially increasing their value over time to support the XEN ecosystem.
+On the other hand, xYSL serves to unify both communities by providing a shared hyper-deflationary token that encourages collaboration and mutual growth.
+By participating in xYSL-related activities, users from both communities can benefit from the increased value and scarcity of the token while working together towards a common goal.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)